eclipse-openj9/openj9-docs/docs/tool_jdmpview.md

 : Lists all *expert* parameters that can be used in a session, with a brief description.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The *expert* parameters are subject to change and not intended as a supported interface.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The *expert* parameters are subject to change and not intended as a supported interface.

 ### cd